gchq/Palisade-services/audit-service/README.md

 This message will then be read by the Audit Service and passed onto the local Audit Service implementation to allow the details of the error to be logged.

 If the message on the `success` topic cannot be deserialised by the Audit Service then a file, containing the message, will be created and added to the local file system.
-This value is configured within the application yaml files and can be set to different values depending on the profile that is used when starting the Audit Service.
+This directory value is configured within the application yaml files and can be set to different values depending on the profile that is used when starting the Audit Service.
 Any files that are created will have the same template for the file name, `Success-Timestamp`.

 ## Kafka Interface